 The administration said hotels and motels will be closed in a phased approach based on discussions with providers.
 Families and communities will be notified in advance of planned closures.
 Providers will work with families to support exits into safe and stable housing prior to a site closing.

-With the goal of helping more families find permanent, stable housing as quickly as possible, the administration will propose legislative changes to the HomeBASE program to increase the temporary rental subsidy.
+The administration said it will propose legislative changes to the HomeBASE program to increase the temporary rental subsidy.
 Under the plan, families would be eligible for up to $25,000 of rental assistance per year for two years — up from the current benefit of a total of $30,000 over two years or $45,000 over three.

 The administration is also expanding current programs to help families with one-time costs to help them move from shelter, including HomeBASE and other state rehousing assistance programs.